Quick Answer, Quick Answer, Revenge Trading

 First: don't trade tomorrow.
 Revenge trading creates a shame spiral that can trigger more revenge trading the next day.
 You sit down, already angry at yourself, and the first loss of the day opens the wound from yesterday.
 Give yourself at least 24 hours before touching a live account.

 Second: do the math.
-How much did the revenge trading session actually cost?
+How much did the revenge session actually cost?
 Separate the first legitimate loss from the revenge trades that followed.
-In my $150K blowup, the initial loss was $840.
-The revenge trading losses were over $4,000.
-The revenge cost me roughly 5x the original loss.
+In my worst blowup, the initial loss was small.
+The revenge trades that followed cost me several times that.
 When you see that ratio, it's sobering.

 Third: update your system.
 Every blowup is data.
 What specific trigger started the spiral?
 What physical or behavioral sign did you miss?
 What rule did you break first?
 Build a new rule or adjust an existing one to address the specific failure point.